t-gibson/stock/README.md

 ## Version 1:

 - terraform: an S3 bucket, an EC2 image that has docker installed.
 - run a simple EC2 instance that has docker installed.
-Then inside we can build and run a simple docker image.
+Then insidne we can build and run a simple docker image.
 - Locally stored files on S3.
 Have a `download_files.sh` script to download images and upload to aws.